fe-data/fe-docs/docs/getting-started/introduction.rst

    :align: left
    :alt: tracking

-Use the `FE Tracking App <https://fe-tracking.fast-events.eu/>`_ for sports events in particular to enable participants to signal checkpoints on the route in the App and possibly upload them to the server of the event organizer's server when they have been passed.
+Use the `FE Tracking App <https://fe-tracking.fast-events.eu/>`_ especially for sporting events to enable participants to signal checkpoints on the route in the App and upload the time when they are passed to the event organiser's server.

-Realtime tracking and showing additional Points of Interest and description on the map as defined by the event organizer.
+`Realtime tracking <https://player.vimeo.com/video/566996933>`_ and showing additional Points of Interest and description on the map as defined by the event organizer.
 Examples: First aid stations on the track, eateries on the track, checkpoints on the track, ...

 Realtime track updates and realtime news messages from the event organizer.